Reflecting on the OECD Irish Research

 • What technologies they should use?

-It also points to need to equip all in education with digital skills so they can become more digitally literate.
+It also points to need to equip all in education with digital skills so they can become more digitally literate, in order to make these informed decisions.

 • There is growing awareness of the potential for learners to get distracted when using digital devices.
-This raises questions around how these technologies are used in classrooms and if they are appropriate for the selected tasks.
+This raises questions around how and when these technologies are used in classrooms and if the selected tasks are relevant.

 • Equitable access is a major challenge in all jurisdictions, and one that will increase in the future with the arrival of AI, and technologies such as GenAI.